Debugger

 Installation

-- Install the probe-rs extension in VS Code, by installing the latest available from the Visual Studio Extension Marketplace
+Install the probe-rs extension in VS Code, by installing the latest available from the Visual Studio Extension Marketplace.
+The extension will ask to install the probe-rs tools for you if it can't find them on your system.

 Usage and Configuration